usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 reservation system for additional information about the experiment.
 `(go to top) <overview_>`_

-.. _querying-sharepoint:
+.. _harvesting-calendar:

-2. Querying the SharePoint Calendar
+2. Querying the Reservation Calendars
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since users must make reservations on the SharePoint calendar, this is an important source of metadata for the experimental records created by NexusLIMS.
+Since users must make reservations on either the SharePoint calendar or the NEMO facility management system, these are important sources of metadata for the experimental records created by NexusLIMS.
-Information from these calendar "events" is included throughout the record, although it primarily informs the information contained in the ``<summary>`` element, including information such as who made the reservation, what the experiment's motivation was, what sample was examined, etc.
+Information from these reservation "events" is included throughout the record, although it primarily informs the information contained in the ``<summary>`` element, including information such as who made the reservation, what the experiment's motivation was, what sample was examined, etc.

-To obtain this information, the :py:func:`~nexusLIMS.harvesters.sharepoint_calendar.get_events` function from the :py:mod:`~nexusLIMS.harvesters.sharepoint_calendar` harvester module is used.
-This function authenticates to and queries the SharePoint API, and receives an XML response representing any reservations found that match the timespan of the :py:class:`~nexusLIMS.db.session_handler.Session`.
-This XML is then translated using the XSLT file (path specified by :py:data:`~nexusLIMS.builder.record_builder.XSLT_PATH`) into a format that is compatible with the Nexus Microscopy Schema.
-This result is added to the XML representation of the current record.

-If no matching events are found, some basic details are added to the ``<summary>`` section of the record using the information that can be accessed, such as the instrument the Experiment was performed on, as well as the date and time. `(go to top) <overview_>`_
+To obtain this information, the record builder uses whatever harvester module is listed in the ``harvester`` column of the NexusLIMS database for that instrument. (i.e. either :py:mod:`~nexusLIMS.harvesters.nemo` or :py:mod:`~nexusLIMS.harvesters.sharepoint_calendar` as of version 1.1.0).
+Each of these modules implements a ``res_event_from_session`` method, used by the record builder to return a :py:class:`~nexusLIMS.harvesters.ReservationEvent` object representing the reservation that overlaps maximally with the unit of time (or a very simple generic one, if no matching reservation was found).
+These functions operate serve as an adaptor layer to allow NexusLIMS to generate structurally-uniform representations of a reservation from differing calendaring applications.
+From this point on, identical code is used regardless of the original source of the reservation information.
+Once the :py:class:`~nexusLIMS.harvesters.ReservationEvent` is obtained, it is serialized into XML format that is compatible with the Nexus Microscopy Schema. `(go to top) <overview_>`_

 .. _identifying-files: